kevinvaningen/lambdadbmigration/README.md

 ## Workings
 On initial load the existence of a schema version table is assessed.
 When none is found a new table (db_version) is created and migrations will afterwards be kicked off.

 Each database version is represented by a semantic version like 1.0.0.sql.
 These versions are listed and executed sequentially.
 When the current schema is already migrated (lets say halfway a list of migrations) the remainder of the sequence is executed.

+# Tool usage
+The primary goal for the Github repo is to clone it and adjust to your needs.
+You will probably want to change it.
+It might be nice to create an NPM package at some point.
+Feel free to reach out on Twitter or some other medium it you want to collaborate.

 ## Feature support
 - Incremental migrations based on .sql files in the migrations folder, with file named based on semver.
-- Creates an innital version meta table (called db_version)
+- Creates an initial version meta table (called db_version)
-- Executes migrations in sequence from none (or current version from a previous migration).
+- Executes migrations in sequence
+- Is version aware (through db_version) and only executes subsequent updates
 - Is able to execute a single file again by providing a single version string.
-- It pushes queries with semi-colon (;) separation in one query.
+- It pushes migrations with multiple queries separated with a semicolon (;) separation in one query execution.
+- Has support for database connection parameters

 ## Extendability to other RDS databases
 Other db's are easily supported.
 Just import the proper driver in the npm dependencies and modify the mysql.ts with your new database queries and  update the triggers/migrate.ts with new connection params.